-If you have a multiple monitor setup and your monitors are showing different color variations, then this article will show you how to fix that issue.
+If you have a multiple monitor setup and your monitors are showing different color variations on Windows computers then this article will show you how to fix that issue.
 Although there is no such quick fix of this problem, you can try out these suggestions to get the same color scheme on a multiple monitor setup.

 If you have a dual monitor setup and they are showing different color depths, you may get some problems while editing images or videos.
 Also, you can get issues while watching videos on multiple monitors.
 To fix that problem, you need to follow these tricks.

 Monitors showing different colors in dual monitor setup

 1] Make sure that the manufacturers are the same

 If you use monitors from different manufacturers, it is likely that both will show different color variations and the color depth may be different on different monitors.

 2] Use same display settings

 Almost all manufacturers include some basic settings or options to change brightness, contrast, sharpness, etc. You also get options to use different modes such as Standing mode, Gaming mode, etc. You need to make sure that you have the same settings on all the monitors.
 If you have enabled Game Mode on the 1st screen and Standing Mode on the 2nd monitor, you will get a different color on different screens.

 3] Use the same type of ports to connect all monitors